Liberal Studies Events

-Annual program-wide events such as the address by the author of the Freshman Reading and the Core Program Student-Faculty Colloquium bring renowned scholars and artists to speak to our students.
-Recent visitors include Yale historian Jonathan Spence, philosopher Peter Singer, and former U.S. Poet Laureate Billy Collins.
-Student organizations like the Liberal Studies Cinemathèque, the Economics Club, and the Politics Club offer smaller, regular forums for speakers and discussion on topics as diverse as film, international markets, and global current events.
-And our paper and web-based student publications such as the West 4th Street Review literary magazine and the Student Life blog provide forums for student voices.
+Annual program-wide events bring renowned scholars and artists to speak to Liberal Studies students.
+Recent visitors include Yale art historian Timothy Barringer, philosopher Peter Singer, and former U.S. Poet Laureate Billy Collins.
+Student organizations like the Cinema Club, the Economics Club, and the Politics Club offer smaller, regular forums for speakers and discussion on topics as diverse as film, international markets, and global current events.
+And our paper and web-based student publications such as the West 4th Street Review literary magazine and the NYU Global Express magazine provide forums for student voices.

-The following is a sampling of recent co-curricular activities.
+The following is a sampling of regular co-curricular activities.

 The annual Liberal Studies Colloquium brings students and faculty together to discuss a topic related to all of our core courses.
 The day-long event includes keynote addresses by academics distinguished in their fields followed by small, discussion-centered breakout sessions; it is also accompanied by a web module of faculty-authored reference documents available on the Virtual Commons Blackboard site.
 Find the 9th Annual Colloquium web module here.

 Liberal Studies Lecture Series

 Each year Liberal Studies organized and sponsors a lecture series that features prominent speakers on issues relevant to the study and celebration of great works traditions in cultures around the world.

 The faculty of Liberal Studies is a community of active scholars and thinkers, with countless publications to their names.
 Every semester, Liberal Studies professors with recent publications are invited to read publicly from their works to an audience of Liberal Studies students.